CWE

 Frequently Asked Questions (FAQ)

 FAQ answers are available for the topics below.
-Please contact us to provide feedback about this page.
+Click to expand, or to collapse, a topic.

 Introduction

-What is the difference between a vulnerability and a weakness?
+What is the difference between a weakness and a vulnerability?

 Can’t hackers use this to break into my network, system, or product?